-Tiffany said it believes hundreds, if not thousands, of Costco members bought engagement rings they believed were authentic Tiffany products but in fact were not.
+Tiffany said it believes hundreds, if not thousands, of Costco members bought engagement rings that they believed were authentic Tiffany products but in fact were not.

-Luxury retailers often sue to stop sales of alleged imitation products they believe cut into their own revenue streams and customer goodwill.
+Luxury retailers often sue to stop sales of alleged imitation products that they believe cut into their own revenue streams and customer goodwill.

 - U.S. Mega Millions lottery up to $400 million, 2nd-biggest ever